overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Hides the window from screen and taskbar.

+Note that the [tray icon](overwolf-os-tray#setmenumenu-callback) (if defined) visibility is not affected by calling this function.

 Parameter           | Type       | Description                                                                                    |
 --------------------| -----------| -----------------------------------------------------------------------------------------------|
 windowId	        | string     | The id or name of the window to hide                                                           |